 Schedule in weekly team meetings so the housekeeping team can voice concerns, and it gives you an opportunity to troubleshoot anything that has been brewing.
 Also schedule in monthly, or quarterly individual review chat with each housekeeper to discuss the things they have been doing well, things they can improve on and give them a space to voice any concerns or questions too.
 This way you keep an open and clear connecting with the whole team so you should always be on top of any issues.

 What are highly recommended topics for supervisory training?

 Training is an excellent opportunity for you to practise skills to become a more confident leader of your team.
 And also to be able to offer that mentor role to your team for guidance and inspiration.
 Training can be tailor-made to your needs.
 However recommended topics for training would be the following:

 - Problem Solving

 - Interviewing New Staff

 - Finishing Touches

-Polo & Tweed are an expert in the training of housekeeping supervisors and give them them tailor made, concrete training to make them confident, fair and skilled supervisors, managers and mentors.
-Polo & Tweed offers small group courses as well as fully tailor made private courses where the highly experienced trainers will create a training exactly for your needs, backgrounds and setup.
-This is suited for anyone – from a housekeeper who wants to get higher up and become a supervisor or head housekeeper – to experienced industry professionals who want to check, improve and fine tune their skills.
+Polo & Tweed are an expert in the training of housekeeping supervisors.
+We provide tailor-made, concrete training to make them confident, fair and skilled supervisors, managers and mentors.
+There are small group courses as well as private courses.
+Here our trainers will create training exactly for your needs, backgrounds and setup.
+The training can be suited for anyone.
+From a housekeeper who wants to get higher up and become a supervisor or head housekeeper.
+To experienced industry professionals who want to check, improve and fine-tune their skills.

-Our training team would love to chat to you about all the different options we have.
-Please get in touch here and we will look forward to speaking to you and making you a more confident, skilled and highly achieving housekeeping supervisor!
+Our training team would love to chat with you about all the different options we have.
+Please get in touch here.
+And we will look forward to speak to you and make you a more confident, skilled and highly achieving housekeeping supervisor!